Our mission is to put customers' health and well-being at the heart of everything we do.

-Pineshield (formerly Carewatch Cardiff) has been providing care and support to people in Cardiff and the Vale of Glamorgan for over 15 years.
+Pineshield (formerly Carewatch Cardiff) has been providing care and support to people in Cardiff and the Vale of Glamorgan since 2002.
 We offer a comprehensive range of person centred social care services.
 We work with you to develop a care plan that will support you to live the life you choose safely with independence and dignity.

 Each care plan is tailored to your unique requirements both in the home and in the community.
 Whether you need short term support following an illness or longer, ongoing support, our staff are fully trained to help you in exactly the way you want.

 Whatever support you need, we can help you with a range of household tasks so that you can continue to live comfortably and safely at home.
 Our staff can prepare meals either with or for you, help you keep on top of household tasks such as the laundry and cleaning and we can help you with the shopping or do it for you and put it all away.

 If you need some help with the day to day tasks of looking after yourself, we can help with your morning and evening routines such as getting in and out of bed, using the toilet, showering or bathing, dressing/undressing as well as reminding and helping you take any medications or collect your prescriptions from the pharmacy.

 Whether you need to collect your pension, want to go to the day centre or attend classes at college, our staff can support you in being part of your community.
 We can also help you maintain an active social life no matter what you want to do – see a film, take up a hobby or a night out with friends – the choice is yours.